Deputies searching for man accused of burglarizing car along Port Allen highway

 PORT ALLEN — West Baton Rouge Parish deputies are searching for a man accused of breaking into a vehicle in Port Allen.

 Deputies said the man, pictured on surveillance cameras, is wanted in connection with a vehicle burglary that happened on Nov.
-22. The burglary happened along U.S. 190.
+22. The burglary happened along U.S. 190 near La.
+1.

 Anyone with information that could assist investigators is asked to contact Crime Stoppers at 225-344-7867 or deputies at 225-382-5200.